hcminh/fontisto_flutter/README.md

 The [Fontisto](https://www.fontisto.com/icons) Icon pack available as set of Flutter Icons.
 The [Linearicon](https://linearicons.com/free) Icon pack available as set of Flutter Icons.

 Based on Fontisto 3.0.4.
-Includes all free icons (over 600 icon). &nbsp;
+Includes all free icons (over 600 icon).<br/>
 Based on Linearicon Free 1.0.0.
 Includes all free icons (over 170 icon).

 ## Installation